 Challenge number Detail of challenge 1 Mental Health, social and emotional needs for a significant number of disadvantaged children.
-2 Reading attainment and progress in year 6 lower than the overall School and National averages.
-(This has been exacerbated by School closures due to Covid-19).
+2 Reading attainment and progress for disadvantaged pupils.
 3 EAL pupils who are eligible for PP, with poor language skills in years 2/3 (including Ukrainian refugees) 4 Attendance: specifically persistent absence.
 5 Impact of the pandemic upon the development of pupils in Early Years Foundation Phase: specifically with regards to Speech and Language; physical development (gross and fine motor) interpersonal and social skills.